 Sec.
-88 - Emporia State University
+91 - Emporia State University

 The agency requests an operating budget of \$91.1 million, including \$34.1 million SGF, for FY 2023.
 This is an all funds decrease of \$10.2 million, or 10.1 percent, including an SGF decrease of \$734,492, or 2.1 percent, below the FY 2022 revised estimate.
 The decrease is primarily due to reduced expenditures in contractual services (\$2.0 million) and other assistance (\$6.6 million), while the SGF decrease is due to the increase of one-time SGF expenditures from the 2021 Session in FY 2022 to fulfill maintenance of effort requirements for federal COVID-19 pandemic relief funds.
-The other assistance decrease is due to the increase of one-time SGF expenditures in need-based aid from the 2021 Session in the FY 2022 budget to fulfill maintenance of effort requirements for federal COVID-19 pandemic relief funds.
-The expenditure of federal COVID-19 pandemic relief funds, which are not part of the FY 2023 budget.
+The other assistance decrease is due to the increase of one-time SGF expenditures in need-based aid from the 2021 Session in the FY 2022 budget to fulfill maintenance of effort requirements for federal COVID-19 pandemic relief funds, which are not part of the FY 2023 budget.
 The expenditure of federal funds also decreases for FY 2023.
 FTE position adjustments are due to the fluctuations of grants, federal funds, and programs.